Booklice Bugs in Grain Stores. Should you Fumigate?

 Consult the chart to the right (it's below if you are on a mobile, sorry).
 From the CSL studies done a couple of decades ago at York, the boffins came up with this handy storage graph.
 As you can see, you might still get mould growth storing grain below 15% if the temperature is right.
 Pesky Aspergillus.

 Secondly, we also see much greater numbers of booklice bugs in grain (in the northern hemisphere) after Christmas.
 This is because it is around this period that the grains in store begin their natural process of hygroscopy.

-Some people forget that grains are still living seeds and they have a biological clock just like all other living things.
-During winter, in the wild, they would take on water ready for spring germination.
+Some people forget that grains are still living seeds, and they have a biological clock, just like all other living things.
+During winter, in the wild, they would take on the water ready for spring germination.
 And the grain in your stores is no different.
 The top 12” or so will sometimes jump up as much as one or two percentage points during this period as they are the ones exposed to the atmospheric moisture of the store.
 The overall effect of this on your stored crop is almost nothing because it only affects the top layer with the lower grain retaining its moisture percentage quite well.